BlogInvesting

 Watch-outs: It is regionally concentrated in the DC and Mid-Atlantic area, so in-person programming favors local members.

-Best for: Best for DC-area accredited women wanting flexibility on check size and impact-adjacent deal flow.
+Best for: DC-area accredited women wanting flexibility on check size and impact-adjacent deal flow.

 Where to start: Visit citrineangels.com to apply.